dharaneeshvrd/project-pim/README.md

 ## Install depenencies on IBMi partition

 1. Currently the source code for PIM is internal, needs to be cloned by adding SSH key of the IBMi partition
-2. Run Installer script to install system and python dependencies needed for running PIM
+2. Run Installer script from a bash shell on IBMi SSH terminal session to install system and python dependencies needed for running PIM

 ```
 bash install.sh